 Exiting via Pete Lake Trail

-Glad I had set aside my third day for a relaxing exit.
-It also left me plenty of time to pick up the dogs from boarding.
-Soon, I met the first people from Spectacle Lake as they forded the creek back to Pete Lake Trail.
+I was glad to have set aside my third day for a leisurely exit.
+In turn, it allowed me plenty of time to pick up the dogs from boarding.
+I soon encountered the first people from Spectacle Lake as they forded the creek back to the Pete Lake Trail.

-All campers by Pete Lake had left when I passed the serene water.
-Then I met several groups going up to the lake for the day.
-After meeting a lone hiker and his yellow Labrador, it was only one more mile before returning to the car.
+All the campers at Pete Lake had departed by the time I passed the serene water.
+I then met several groups heading up to the lake for the day.
+After encountering a lone hiker and his yellow Labrador, the last mile back to the car seemed forever long.

 See more trip photos here.